sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

 ```

 Thus, at least 3 valid signatures are required and `alice` and `bob` must be among those.

+In any case, valid signatures by trust roots are counted as such.
+Connaisseur does not verify that any metadata associated with the signatures (e.g. a timestamp) matches with the other signatures in the multi-signature verification.

 ### Transparency log verification